-I clicked over to read the notification on one of my social media accounts and suddenly gasped.
+I clicked over to read the new notification I had on Facebook and gasped.

 Haha.
-Too bad you couldn’t have “predicted” this hurricane was happening to get them out of harm’s way since you’re such a “seer” and “intuitive.”
-Maybe then you could have saved them and warned them ahead of time instead of going around having to ask for prayers from people on Facebook.
-But I guess family hasn’t paid the “high five figure investment” for your insights, now have they?
+Too bad you couldn’t have “predicted” this hurricane was happening to get them out of harm’s way since you’re so “intuitive.”
+Maybe you could have warned them ahead of time instead of having to ask for prayers on Facebook.
+But I guess your family hasn’t paid the “high five figure investment” for your insights.

-But also, I was fascinated by the way she was trying to “publicly shame” me for the prices I charge after almost a decade of mastering my craft and getting people results.
+What I was most fascinated by was the way she was trying to “publicly shame” me for the prices I charge after almost a decade of mastering my craft and getting people results.
 She did this by posting a link to my program and application under her comment.
-This is what really got my attention.
+As If somehow I was supposed to be embarrassed by it?

-Now here’s where it gets really interesting: the investment for my highest level offering in my business is very hidden and hard to find.
+Now here’s where it gets really interesting: the investment for my highest level offering in my business is not that easy to find.
 She had to have gone on my website and really DUG through several layers to find it.
 That’s a heck of a lot of time and energy on her part to find that information, just to try and shame me.

-These comments don’t hurt me much anymore nor faze me.
-Most of them actually have nothing to do with me anyway.
-Rather, they are often projections of a person’s own fears and miseries onto the only mirror they can find in the moment — me.
+Most nasty comments you’ll receive online have nothing to do with you anyway.
+They’re often projections of a person’s own fears and miseries onto the only mirror they can find in the moment — you.

-Because I am not tired of — but rather, pissed off by, the increasing money-shaming of womxn I see perpetuated by other womxn in my industry… and frankly, in ALL industries.
+And I’m pretty fired up about the increasing money-shaming of womxn I see perpetuated by, wait for it, other womxn in my industry… and frankly, in ALL industries.

 A few years ago, I joined a forum of womxn entrepreneurs that cared about social causes and were committed to being aware of the impact of their businesses on important issues in our society.

 I was so happy to see womxn other than me talking about these issues, which I have been fighting for since before I was even visible online.
 I couldn’t wait to have conversations in this forum about these shadows I saw in my industry.
-I had attempted to have conversations about these topics for years, whether online or in person with others, but no one I brought it up with ever seemed interested in it.
-Eyes would avert and the room would go silent.
+I had attempted to have conversations about these topics for years, whether online or in person with others, but no one I brought it up with ever seemed interested.

-To my dismay, however, as I started scrolling through and reading some excellent posts that really got me thinking and examining myself in all the right, uncomfortable ways.
-But to my great dismay, I also found quite a few posts that were catty, mean, and absolutely shredding successful womxn to shreds for their prices.
+I read some excellent posts that really got me thinking and examining myself in all the right, uncomfortable ways.
+But to my great dismay, I also found quite a few posts that were catty, mean, and absolutely shredding successful womxn to pieces for their prices.
 I knew some of these womxn and called them dear friends, and I knew how many great causes they privately contributed to with their company’s earnings.

-Now, I do GET why people get triggered by higher priced offerings.
+Now, listen, I do GET why people get triggered by higher priced offerings.

 It really bothers me that there are real scammers out there.
 People who charge exorbitant amounts of money only to deliver a shitty product or who use weird manipulative tactics that teach people they are broken vs. whole, in order to get them to buy.

-I have had more than my fair share of conversations with womxn who are traumatized by a bad experience and are not totally frozen in mistrust when investing in working with another coach, because of said bad, previous experience with an out-of-integrity coach.
-(Luckily by the time we’re done working together, her faith is restored).
+I have had so many conversations with womxn who feel severely burned by a bad experience and are not totally frozen in mistrust when investing in working with another coach, because of said bad, previous experience with an out-of-integrity coach.
+(Luckily by the time we’re done working together, their faith is restored).